kadeem-campbell/ctc-website-netlify-ready-v3/README.md

 ## Security

 This is a static deployment with no stored user data.

-There are:
-- No secrets committed
-- No environment variables
-- No backend processing layer

 Security headers are defined in _headers.

 If you identify a vulnerability contact: team@caribbeantechcollective.com